uzh/canary/README.md

 # Canary

 Canary is a tool for automatically reporting runtime exceptions to issue trackers.
-It includes a generic interface for
+Developed by the University of Zurich for internal projects using OCaml.

 # Doctrine